 For rotation approval, the student must provide: 1) Name and contact information for the research mentor (address, email address and phone number); 2) Approval from the mentor; 3) The topic of your research project(s); 4) The goals for your project/research time.
 End of rotation summary of work performed/completed signed by the research mentor must be submitted to the course director along with the written evaluation before the course grade will be released.

-Course Directors: Kari Hayes, MD and Brian Greffe, MD
+Course Directors: Matthew Monson, DO, Zachary Trenbeath, MD, and Brian Greffe, MD

 Course Coordinator: Michael Baca - 720-777-4804